 The scholar and theologian Cornell West often says, “Never forget that justice is what love looks like in public.”

-With apologies to Cornell West, I’d like to add to lovingly adapt that in light of “Singing is what love looks like in community.”
+With apologies to Cornell West, I’d like to add to lovingly adapt that quote to, “Singing is what love looks like in community.”

 Friends, a life of embodied faith invite us to sing with, sing for, sing over, sing alongside others, doing the work that makes for peace, justice, and wholeness in our world.